S k i l l

 .

-We can therefore state the "rule" as follows:
+We can therefore answer the following:

 1. How do we multiply a fraction by a whole number?